Cd Dvd Storage Binder

 A sixth option for storing CDs is to put them on a CD shelf.
 CD shelves come in a variety of shapes and sizes, and can hold anywhere from 1 to 500 CDs.
 The CDs will be protected from getting scratched or damaged, and will be organized.
 However, CD shelves can be bulky and take up a lot of space.

-See also Free Calls From Computer
+See also Computer Inputs And Outputs

 A seventh option for storing CDs is to put them on a CD stand.
 CD stands come in a variety of shapes and sizes, and can hold anywhere from 1 to 500 CDs.
 The CDs will be protected from getting scratched or damaged, and will be organized.
 However, CD stands can be bulky and take up a lot of space.